 Current statistics show that one in every ten hard drives fails each year.
 The cost of recovering a failed hard drive can exceed $7,500, and success is never guaranteed.

-Everybody knows that backups are a necessity, however too many companies are working without a good backup.
+Everybody knows that backups are a necessity; however, too many companies are working without a good backup.
 Maintaining backups will cost money and time.
 However, when a backup is needed, this investment would be the best investment you ever made.
 25% of companies never recover after a significant data loss.
 So, backup!

-If your computer crashes, or your personal backups are destroyed, these files allow you to recover your site in a convenient manner (you could also use FTP to download each file, but it would take much longer as the files are not compressed).
+If your computer crashes or your personal backups are destroyed, these files allow you to recover your site in a convenient manner (you could also use FTP to download each file, but it would take much longer as the files are not compressed).

 How often a backup is created is decided by your web host.
 Contact your hosting administrator for more details.

-Important: You should keep your own backup copy of your web site as well.
+Important: You should keep your own backup copy of your website as well.
 Do not rely solely on the backup provided by your web host.
 Having multiple backups in different locations provides security against permanently losing information.

-Note: A complete web site backup file includes everything - from web pages to images to scripts to access logs.
-A large site will have a large backup file, and will take some time to download.
+Note: A complete website backup file includes everything - from web pages to images to scripts to access logs.
+A large site will have a large backup file and will take some time to download.

 Web hosts may or may not offer an automated backup solution.
-For those that do they usually follow one of the following backups plans, with higher costs associated with more frequent backups:
+For those that do, they usually follow one of the following backups plans, with higher costs associated with more frequent backups:

-- every other day
+2. every other day

-- monthly backups
+4. monthly backups

-However, if you operate a simple personal page, that has not changed in over a year, keeping a backup of your most recent changes will suffice.
+However, if you operate a simple personal page that has not changed in over a year, keeping a backup of your most recent changes will suffice.

-This way, if your host removes your account, or you somehow lose some or all of your files, you can choose a new host and upload your web site in its entirity.
+This way, if your host removes your account, or you somehow lose some or all of your files, you can choose a new host and upload your website in its entirety.
 The downside to this backup option is the heavy usage of your monthly bandwidth, as you must download all your data each time you do a backup.

-- Full Backup - All files are written to the backup, even if they already exist in the most current backup.
+2. Full Backup - All files are written to the backup, even if they already exist in the most current backup.